alknopfler/alknopfler.github.io/content/post/go-debug-k8s-skaffold-cloudcode/index.md

 - Build and deploy the images automatically at the same time you're keeping the debuggers running.

-# Setting the environment
+# Setting up the environment

-This section will show you how to set the environment and tools that you will need to debug the k8s application or maybe an operator on the fly.
+This section will cover how to set the environment and tools that you will need to debug the k8s application or maybe an operator on the fly.

 ## Environment Description
   For this post, I will use a kubernetes cluster running remotely on another server, so basically I will use a vscode plugging to run everything remotely, but let's see first the basics of the environment: